-The MPO staff worked cooperatively with the Concho Valley Transit District to identify public transportation issues.
+The MPO staff worked cooperatively with the Concho Valley Transit District to identify public transportation issues and work with the Regional Planning Coordination Committee, a division of the Concho Valley Transit District, to assist in the identification of gaps and identify remedies for said gaps.
 Issues identified included route changes, placement of bus stops (shelters), and general passenger concerns.
-A few times throughout the year, the MPO staff rode the buses and spoke with riders so they could help staff develop solutions to some of the common problems.
+A few times throughout the year, the MPO staff rode the buses and spoke with riders so they could help staff develop solutions to some of the common issues.
 Staff also provided public comment forms on the buses and encouraged involvement through social media.
-The MPO staff also participated in the regional planning coordination meetings of CVTD.
+The MPO staff also participated in the regional planning coordination meetings.
 During these meetings, staff was able to make contacts with other public transportation providers.
 Staff also worked with CVTD Staff for current and future needs and plans for the new long range plan.